ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/specificationstype.md

 # SpecificationsType

-This Field Type stores a structured list of attributes for products.
+This field type stores a structured list of attributes for products.

 !!! caution "Field naming"